Piergiorgio Odifreddi: Writing

+The Mathematical Century

+In 2004 his The Mathematical Century: the 30 greatest problems of the last 100 years was published by Princeton University Press.

+The author admits that the book is but a collage of various topics that thread together conjectures, Hilbert's problems, winners of Fields Medals, Wolf prizes, and some instances of the Nobel Prize in Physics.
+A reviewer commented, "The book successfully describes mathematics as an exciting field with interesting problems being worked on across the world in a wide variety of techniques."
+Another reviewer commented that Oldifreddi “has an engaging and effective style and a knack for compact but comprehensible summaries, making his presentation seem effortless”.

 Political views

 Odifreddi was heavily influenced by Bertrand Russell and Noam Chomsky.
 He repeatedly manifested his opposition to US policies, in particular against that of George W. Bush and Israel, as indicated in his writings Non siamo tutti americani, La dannata Terra Santa and the controversial Intervista a Hitler, in his book Il matematico impertinente.

-His views on Israel "immodestly inspired" by José Saramago and Noam Chomsky caused protests, which led to the deletion of an editorial he wrote in his blog at la Repubblica on November 2012, where he talked about the Israeli incursion in the Gaza Strip.
+His views on Israel "immodestly inspired" by José Saramago and Noam Chomsky caused protests, which led to the deletion of an editorial he wrote in his blog at la Repubblica in November 2012, where he talked about the Israeli incursion in the Gaza Strip.
 In protest of the censorship, he decided to close his blog with a bitter post, eventually re-opening it years later.

 Controversies

 Comments on women's IQ

 In 2014, a few days after Maryam Mirzakhani became the first female winner of the Fields Medal, Odifreddi suggested in an article for La Repubblica that biological factors were the reason why so few women had previously achieved great mathematical feats, acknowledging but ultimately dismissing the social and institutional barriers that prevent women from advancing in the discipline.
-In the article, Odifreddi favourably cited biologically deteminist ideas by James Watson that women have a higher average IQ but lower variance of IQ compared to men, and that this was the reason why women were underrepresented at the top levels of mathematics and chess.
-This suggestion was criticised by Italian mathematicians in the days after, who pointed to the large number of women who could've won the prize that year, a situation that wouldn't have occurred if women were less capable of prizeworthy mathematics.
+In the article, Odifreddi favourably cited biologically determinist ideas by James Watson that women have a higher average IQ but lower variance of IQ compared to men, and that this was the reason why women were underrepresented at the top levels of mathematics and chess.
+This suggestion was criticised by Italian mathematicians in the days after, who pointed to the large number of women who could have won the prize that year, a situation that would not have occurred if women were less capable of prizeworthy mathematics.